CLAIRE-Labo/python-ml-research-template/installation/docker-amd64-cuda/README.md

 which has the mount set up to the code directory.
 Otherwise, through the image directly and you'll have to add the mounts yourself (look at how this is done in `compose.yaml`).
-(A current limitation is that this will create a new container each time you run/debug a script, and each container will install the project which can take a few seconds.
+(A current limitation is that IDEs will typically create a new container each time you run/debug a script, and each container will install the project which can take a few seconds.
-We welcome contributions to improve this.)
+We welcome contributions to improve this.
+To avoid this delay you pass the env variable `SKIP_INSTALL_PROJECT=1` if your IDE is already tweaking the PYTHONPATH of the container behind the scenes.).

+You should set the working directory of scripts ran from your IDE to `/project/template-project-name`.

 To use Jupyter Lab you can have the server running directly in the container and forward the ports to your local machine as follows: